 - a.
 A sequential, comprehensive physical education program shall be provided for students in K-12 in accordance with the physical education academic content standards and benchmarks adopted by the State. - b.
-The sequential, comprehensive physical education curriculum shall provide students with opportunities to learn, practice, and be assessed on developmentally appropriate knowledge, attitudes, and skills necessary to engage in lifelong, healthenhancing physical activity. - c.
+The sequential, comprehensive physical education curriculum shall provide students with opportunities to learn, practice, and be assessed on developmentally appropriate knowledge, attitudes, and skills necessary to engage in lifelong, health-enhancing physical activity. - c.
 Planned instruction in physical education shall be sufficient for students to achieve a proficient level with regard to the standards and benchmarks adopted by the State. - d.
 Planned instruction in physical education shall promote participation in physical activity outside the regular school day. - e.
-All students in grades KG 9, including those with disabilities, special health care needs and in alternative educational settings (to the extent consistent with the students' IEPs), shall receive instruction in physical education. - f.
-All students, including those with disabilities, special health care needs and in alternative educational settings (to the extent consistent with the students' IEPs), may receive instruction in physical education. - g.
-The physical education curriculum shall provide sequential instruction related to the knowledge, attitudes, and skills necessary to participate in lifelong, health-enhancing physical activity. - Physical education classes shall provide students with opportunities to learn, practice, and be assessed on developmentally appropriate knowledge, attitudes, and skills necessary to engage in lifelong, health-enhancing physical activity. - I. The sequential, comprehensive physical education curriculum shall stress the importance of remaining physically active for life. - j.
-The K-12 program shall include instruction in physical education as well as opportunities to participate in competitive and non-competitive team sports to encourage lifelong physical activity.
+All students in grades K-12, including those with disabilities, special health care needs and in alternative educational settings (to the extent consistent with the students' IEPs), shall receive daily physical education for the entire school year, for at least 150 minutes per week for K-5 students and at least 225 minutes per week for students in grades 6 12. - f.
+All students in grades KG-9, including those with disabilities, special health care needs and in alternative educational settings (to the extent consistent with the students' IEPs), shall receive instruction in physical education. - g.
+The physical education curriculum shall provide sequential instruction related to the knowledge, attitudes, and skills necessary to participate in lifelong, health-enhancing physical activity. - h.
+Physical education classes shall provide students with opportunities to learn, practice, and be assessed on developmentally appropriate knowledge, attitudes, and skills necessary to engage in lifelong, health-enhancing physical activity. - i.
+The sequential, comprehensive physical education curriculum shall stress the importance of remaining physically active for life. - j.
+The K-12 program shall include instruction in physical education as well as opportunities to participate in competitive and non-competitive team sports to encourage lifelong physical activity. - k.
+Teachers properly certificated/licensed in the subject area of physical education shall provide all instruction in physical education. - 1.
+Professional development opportunities should focus on the physical education content area. - m.
+All physical education classes shall have a student/teacher ratio comparable to the student/teacher ratio in other curricular areas. - n.
+Planned instruction in physical education shall teach cooperation, fair play, and responsible participation.

-- k.
-Planned instruction in physical education shall require students to be engaged in moderate to vigorous physical activity for at least fifty percent (50%) of scheduled class time. - Teachers properly certificated/licensed in the subject area of physical education may provide all instruction in physical education. - m.
-Professional development opportunities should focus on the physical education content area. - n.
-All physical education classes shall have a student/teacher ratio comparable to the student/teacher ratio in other curricular areas. - o.
-Planned instruction in physical education shall teach cooperation, fair play, and responsible participation. - p.
-Planned instruction in physical education shall meet the needs of all students, including those who are not athletically gifted. - q.
-Planned instruction in physical education shall be presented in an environment free of embarrassment, humiliation, shaming, taunting, bullying, or harassment of any kind. - r.
-Planned instruction in physical education shall include cooperative as well as competitive games. - s.
+- o.
+Planned instruction in physical education shall meet the needs of all students, including those who are not athletically gifted. - p.
+Planned instruction in physical education shall be presented in an environment free of embarrassment, humiliation, shaming, taunting, bullying, or harassment of any kind. - q.
+Planned instruction in physical education shall include cooperative as well as competitive games. - r.
 Planned instruction in physical education shall take into account gender and cultural differences.